 Now let us solve this calibration problem.
-The computation flow diagram summarizes the calibration pipeline in Fig. 4, which contains three main steps: 1) camera and mirror pose estimation, 2) GPR calibration, and 3) dual modal calibration optimization.
+The computation flow diagram (see Fig. 3) summarizes three main steps: 1) camera and mirror pose estimation, 2) GPR calibration, and 3) dual modal calibration optimization.
 The first two steps provide initial solutions for the third step.
 And we also provide error analysis for our calibration results.

-Fig. 4.
+Fig. 3.
 Calibration computation flow diagram.